List of Marvel Comics characters: C: Luke Carlyle

 Luke Carlyle is a character in American comic books published by Marvel Comics.
 He was created by J. Michael Straczynski and John Romita Jr., and first appears in The Amazing Spider-Man Volume 2, #43.

 Luke Carlyle is a thief and con man who has worked his way up the corporate ladder.
 After the CEO discovers that he is a fraud, Carlyle kills him.
 Carlyle then hires Otto Octavius, with the promise of making him a legitimate researcher, and steals his mechanical appendages.
 He is defeated by Octavius and Spider-Man.

 Luke Carlyle in other media

 Luke Carlyle, under the alias of The Mad Bomber, appears in Spider-Man 3, voiced by Neil Ross.
 This version is a businessman who secretly uses his wealth to provide his gang, the H-Bombers, with equipment and weaponry.
 Carlyle seeks vengeance on J. Jonah Jameson and the Daily Bugle, whose incriminating headlines about Carlyle led to him losing control of his company.
-He attempts to bomb the Bugle's printing and shipping locations only to be stopped by Spider-Man each time.
-Carlyle eventually kidnaps Jameson and fits him with a collar set to explode if he gets too far from his helicopter, though he is rescued by Spider-Man.
-In the seventh-gen versions of the game (Windows, PS3, and Xbox 360) Carlyle escapes and is not seen again in the story; however in the sixth-gen versions (Wii, PS2, and PSP) Spider-Man defeats him in a boss fight and he gets arrested.